 SHARECROP screening options

-NEW!!!
-Click to request a SHARECROP screening in your area through TUGG!
-Screening organizers receive a percentage of ticket sales!
+2) Theater screening: Click to request a SHARECROP screening in your area through TUGG!
+There is no upfront cost for this option, TUGG rents the theater and retains a portion of ticket sales.
+Screening organizers receive 5% of ticket sales!

 SHARECROP was screened at the Cape Fear Independent Film Festival in 2017.
 This film project is made possible by the generous support of the Middle Road Foundation.
 In addition, Claudia Stack thanks Carolina Video Edit and Historic Wilmington Foundation for their invaluable help.